blossomacademyca/site-blossomacademy/student_information.md

 layout: default
 title: Student Information
 ---
-Learn more about how to enroll your child at Academie Blossom Academy and understand our academic program, fees and other important information about our school.
+Learn more about how to enroll your child at Academie Blossom Academy and understand our academic program, fees and other important information about our daycare.

 ### Registration & Enrollment